12 chic and warming autumn fragrances that span every taste and budget - handpicked by us

 (Image credit: Stephanie Maylor)

-This list is split into two categories; new discoveries for autumn 2023, and our all-time favourites.
-This means each and every one of these autumn fragrance offerings has either been worn by one of our team for months, if not years, or (in the case of the newbies) at least a day or two, to test how they wear, dry down and how long they linger on the skin.
+Every one of the autumn fragrances on this list has either been worn by one of our team for months, if not years, or (in the case of newer releases and scents only recently added to our collections) at least a day or two, to test how they wear, dry down and how long they linger on the skin.

 They have also been assessed on price vs strength, as there's no fair comparison between eau de toilette vs parfum.
 And of course, we have had to take into account those all-important aesthetics, dressing table-worthiness, and, as we gear up for the festive season, their unique giftability.